mySmart-dev/DHT_PyCom/README.md

-# DHT pure Python library for Pycom (sensor DTH11 , DTH22)
+# DHT pure Python library for Pycom board (sensors DTH11 , DTH22)

 This simple class can be used for reading temperature and humidity values from DHT11 and DTH22 sensors on Pycom Board.
 Thanks to szazo for the original source code.